 We've got more people running around here than I can count some days (our accountant says we number in the mid-30's lately).
 Throughout it all, we've continued to take motorcycling seriously without BEING too serious.
 There's still a chicken hat on my desk and a nerf dart gun ready for office warfare.

-We thank our vendor partners for trusting us and sharing the Twisted Throttle vision.
-Our success is due in large part to Jörg Diehl, Jürgen Swora, and Kai Jockel of SW-MOTECH; Achim Kessler of Bags-Connection; Paul Collins, Anthony Church, Phaedra Boon & Big Crazy Craig of GIVI USA; Johannes and Gerhard Klement of MRA Windshields; and Matthew Phillpott of Rideworx.
+We believe in building positive longterm relationships with our suppliers, staff, and customers.
+Like all relationships, they're build on trust, honesty, and commitment.
+The successful beginnings of our company were due in large part to our first suppliers taking a gamble on our vision, and we appreciat their long term support: Jörg Diehl, Jürgen Swora, and Kai Jockel of SW-MOTECH; Achim Kessler of Bags-Connection; Paul Collins, Anthony Church & Big Crazy Craig of GIVI USA; Johannes and Gerhard Klement of MRA Windshields; and Matthew Phillpott of Rideworx.

-- Erik Stephens, Owner, Twisted Throttle LLC (a.k.a.
+- Erik Stephens, Founder and CEO, Twisted Throttle LLC (a.k.a.
 Mr. Twisted)